znibb/docker-authentik/README.md

 1. Set a suitable `Name`, e.g. `password-complexity`
 1. Expand the `Static rules` section
 1. Input your choice of rules and enter an `Error message` that reflects the requirements, e.g. `Please enter a minimum of 12 characters with at least 1 uppercase, 1 lowercase, 1 digit and 1 symbol character.`
+1. Click `Finish`
-1. Go to `Flows and Stages->Stages`, click `Edit` for the `stage-default-oobe-password` stage
+1. Go to `Flows and Stages->Stages`, click `Edit` for the `default-source-enrollment-prompt` stage
-1. Scroll down to `Validation Policies`, select the password policy created previously under `Available Policies` and click `>` to add it to `Selected Policies
+1. Scroll down to `Validation Policies`, select the password policy created previously under `Available Policies` and click `>` to add it to `Selected Policies.
+1. Make sure to remove any other default policies and click `Update`
 1. Repeat above for the `default-password-change-prompt` stage while also removing the `default-password-change-password-policy` if present
-1. Repeat again for the `default-source-enrollment-prompt` stage

 ### 3.4.
 MFA forced on login
 It's a good idea to enforce MFA for something that provides such powerful means of access.
 Here's how to force setup of MFA using TOTP using e.g. Google Authenticator app.